nullptrninja/discord-vaccine-finder-bot/README.md

 `!vaccine help {command}`
 **command**: The name of the command you need help with.

-## Notifications
+# Notifications
-End-users can subscribe to notifications when a city + state has a vaccination available (regardless of provider).
+End-users can subscribe to notifications when a city + state has a vaccination available (across all configured providers).
 However in order to make this work, you (bot admin) need to set up automatic polling timers in the bots configuration for all sites.
 It's easy though!
-Here's a sample configuraton of the `polling` section you can use:
+Here's a sample configuraton of the `polling` section you can copy pasta into your own:
 ```
     "polling": {
         "enabled": false,